 We ate well and the food was delicious.
 I couldn't get over the prices.
 120 rubles for an large delicious salmon steak.

-Well I did it again.
 Paid way more than I wanted to.
 The quick bite to eat, so we didn't have to spend too much ended up costing us over $100.
 Each plate that I thought cost about $5 actually cost $20 each.
-That's including the kids chicken dinners.
+And that was $20 for each of kids chicken dinners too.

-Live and Learn.
-The problem was I thought I had learned already. **SIGH**
+The problem was I thought I had learned already.

 Please click to visit our Agency Adoption Ark